fork52/QUOTE-S-WEBSITE/README.md

 ## Description
 [Quotes Huddle ](https://quoteshuddle.000webhostapp.com/home/ "Quotes Huddle Website") is a simple quotes website running on *PHP backend* and using *mySQL* as its DBMS.
 The website has over **5000 quotes**.
 It allows an user to create a new account, explore quotes and share their own quotes as well.
 The website has a simplistic design and is extremely user-friendly.
-The website used [phpspellcheck](https://www.phpspellcheck.com/ "phpspellcheck") for sanitizing the inputs and detecting abusive or offensive quotes if any.
+The website uses [phpspellcheck](https://www.phpspellcheck.com/ "phpspellcheck") for sanitizing the quotes and detecting abusive or offensive quotes if any of them are posted by an user.
 The website uses [Bootstrap](https://getbootstrap.com/ "Bootstrap") for its frontend and hence has a responsive frontend.

+Using search filters, user can browse quotes based on his choice.

 ## License
 The website is licensed under MIT License.